Harrix/Harrix-CodeStyle/Style-Git.md

 Style.
 Correction code

+Fix bug with ...

+Modify some parts of the code

+Update the files on the new version

 Docs.
 Style.
 Correction docs

-Fix bug with ...

-Modify some parts of the code

-Update the files on the new version
+Docs.
 Modify README.md

 Refactor code